brunocbr/phi-notes/README.md

 | `C-c f b`   | `helm-ag-phi-find-backlinks`.
 Search the notes for links poiting to the current one.                                                                                                                                          |
 | `C-c f t`   | `helm-ag-phi-find-like-tags`.
 Search notes with similar tags.

-With the `helm` and `helm-ag` commands the following actions are available:
+With the `helm` and `helm-ag` command the following actions are available:

 - Open the note;
 - Insert (in the current buffer) a wikilink to the selected note;